JamesMcClure2/TodoTest/README.md

 ToDoApp.Api/Program.cs

 ## Important: Data Is Not Persisted
-This is a test software so the items are in temporary storage that will only be available until the backend stops running
+This is a test software so the items are in temporary storage that will only be available until the backend stops running.